 • 必 (Hitsu) – Necessary, inevitable, certain;

-We are talking about something that happens not only because it was "destined," but because it needed to happen, because all the conditions, choices, and circumstances led to this outcome.
+We are talking about something that happens not just because it was “destined,” but because it needed to happen, because all the conditions, choices, and circumstances led to this result.

 Hitsuzen carries the idea that events occur not by chance, but because, given the conditions, they were the inevitable consequence.
 It’s not that the universe conspired; it’s that everything that happened before led exactly to this point.

-Even if you have never used the word hitsuzen, that feeling of "it couldn't be any other way" must have definitely appeared in your life.
+Even if you have never used the word hitsuzen, that feeling of “it couldn’t have been different” has surely appeared in your life.
 It can be simple things like:

 • The job you lost, but which resulted in something better.

-• That friendship that ended, but made room for a new one.
+• That friendship that ended, but made way for a new one.

-• A random coincidence that, in the end, was the result of several choices.
+• A random coincidence that, deep down, was the consequence of several choices.

 In Japanese culture, the term is used to reinforce that things are not simply random — they have a sequence, a logical chain, even when we do not perceive it.

-If you enjoy anime, manga, or Japanese works, you've probably come across this concept without even realizing it.
-One of the most famous examples comes from CLAMP, the renowned group of Japanese mangaka, especially from the work xxxHOLiC.
+If you enjoy anime, manga, or Japanese works, you have likely encountered this concept without even realizing it.
+One of the most famous examples comes from CLAMP, the famous group of Japanese manga artists, especially from the work xxxHOLiC.

-In anime/manga, the mysterious Yūko often speaks about hitsuzen.
-According to her, nothing is by chance — everything has a reason and happens because it was meant to happen, based on previous decisions and events.
+In the anime/manga, the mysterious Yūko frequently talks about hitsuzen.
+According to her, nothing is by chance — everything has a reason and happens because it had to happen, based on previous decisions and events.

-Another example is in the movie Your Name (Kimi no Na wa), where the intertwining of time, memories, and encounters carries that same feeling: events unfold inevitably.
+Another example is in the film Your Name (Kimi no Na wa), where the intertwining of time, memories, and encounters carries this same feeling: events unfold inevitably.

-The Japanese tends to differentiate its words very well, an example being the terms "chance," "inevitable," and "destiny."
+Japanese tends to differentiate its words very well; an example is in the terms “chance,” “inevitable,” and “fate.”

 • 偶然 (Guzen): Coincidence, chance, something that could have happened or not.

-• Inevitability (Hitsuzen): Something that had to happen, due to the circumstances, was inevitable.
+• 必然 (Hitsuzen): Something that had to happen, due to circumstances, it was inevitable.

-• Fate (Unmei): Indicates that things happen because they are predestined.
+• 運命 (Unmei): Indicates that things happen because they are predestined.

-Beauty is right there.
+The beauty lies exactly there.
 Not everything that happens is chance or fate.
-Sometimes, it's just life flowing in its natural course, like dominoes falling one after the other, pushed by the one before.
+Sometimes, it’s just life following its natural flow, like domino pieces falling one after the other, pushed by the previous one.

 See below some example sentences that explain the concept of Hitsuzen: